msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Picking refers to the process where individual items are picked from a fulfillment facility (usually a warehouse or a pharmacy store).

 Once a shipment has been allocated, next step is to go get the items to prepare the actual shipment.
 To help with that, you are able to generate a **pick slip** document.
-A pickslip indicates:
+A pick slip indicates:
-* What are the items to be picked
+* The items to be picked
 * The quantity and batch numbers for each item
 * If you manage your inventory with storage locations, where the items are located

 Once all items are picked and packed.
-You can then confirm the picking of the shipment to indicate to indicate that it is ready to be dispatched.
+You can then confirm the picking of the shipment to indicate that it is ready to be dispatched.

 To confirm that a shipment has been picked, tap on the `Confirm Picked` button.